-Patients are normally referred to Premier by their family veterinarian.
+Patients are generally referred to Premier by their family veterinarian.
 Typically, your primary care veterinarian will send us a referral form.
-The form will describe your pet’s problem and identify the appropriate specialty department to see your pet.
-While this is appreciated, and it enables us to maintain open lines of communication and share updated medical records, you do not require a referral to make an appointment with a specialist.
+The form will describe your pet’s condition and identify the appropriate specialty department to see your pet.
+While this is appreciated and enables us to share updated medical records, you do not require a referral to make an appointment with a specialist.

 If Your Pet is Admitted to the Hospital

 During your pet’s hospitalization, our medical team will call at regular intervals with updates on your pet’s condition.
-Please be sure to provide our Client Care representatives with your preferred telephone numbers if you have not done so already.
+Please provide our Client Care representatives with your preferred telephone number if you have not done so already.
 Our commitment to you and your pet is to provide the highest standards of medical care and personal service possible.

 During Your Pet’s Hospitalization:

 - During your pet’s hospitalization, we will call if there are significant changes in your pet’s status.
-You may call for information about your pet at other times, but please understand that you may not be able to talk to a member of your medical team directly.
+You may call for information about your pet at other times, but please understand that you may not be able to talk to a medical team member directly.
 If you are asked to leave a voicemail, a team member will return that call in a timely manner.

-- In an effort to streamline all communications, we ask that you designate one family member for all medical updates, and ask that he or she relay information to the rest of your family.
+- To streamline all communications, we ask that you designate one family member for all medical updates and ask that he or she relay information to the rest of your family.

 - We treat each patient’s medical condition as confidential.
-You can be assured that we will not discuss your pet’s condition with anyone but you or the person you have designated on the patient information sheet, nor will we be able to discuss the condition of another patient with you.
-We will however keep your family veterinarian updated of your pet’s condition.
+We will only discuss your pet’s condition with you or the person you have designated on the patient information sheet.
+If you have provided your family veterinarian’s information we will also share medical updates with them.

 When Your Pet is Ready to Leave the Hospital